mesosphere/marathon/docs/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 * `maximumOverCapacity` (Optional.
 Default: 1.0) - a number between `0` and
 `1` which is multiplied with the instance count.
 This is the maximum number of additional instances launched at any point of time during the upgrade process.
+* `killOldTasksDelaySeconds` (Optional.
+Default: 0) - The amount of time in seconds to wait to kill an old task when a new task becomes healthy.

 The default `minimumHealthCapacity` is `1`, which means no old instance can be stopped before another healthy new version is deployed.